Ashsatsan/microservices-googlecloud/README.md

 # Istio Project Documentation

-# Update: The istio internal configurations are placed inside istio-manifests/istio-internaltraffic-config, just in case.
+# Update: The istio internal configurations are placed inside istio-manifests/istio-internaltraffic-config directory, just to avoid confusion. thanks

 ## Overview
 This project demonstrates a secure Istio configuration to manage microservices traffic.
 The setup ensures: